cn0047/stash/ed/db/normalform.md

 Normal form in Relational Database
 -

+Table that holds relationships between other tables known as: join/intersection/associative/bridge/link table.

 #### 1NF

 A relation is in **1NF** if the domain of each attribute contains only atomic values.